Aziz Abaza

 Abaza's poems are preoccupied with Arab unity and Pan-Arabism.
 His poetry was an inspiration for Arabism advocates.
+He was a prominent member of the Abaza Family, an Egyptian aristocratic clan of Abazin, Circassian origin.

 Early life

 Abaza was born in Minya El Qamh, Al Sharqiya governorate in Egypt.
 He joined the School of Law from where he graduated in 1923.

-He worked as a member of Parliament, director of Identification Department, Egyptian Ministry of Interior in 1923 and Deputy-Governor of Beheira Governorate in 1935.
+He worked as a member of Parliament, director of the Identification Department, Egyptian Ministry of Interior in 1923, and Deputy-Governor of Beheira Governorate in 1935.

 Moreover, he worked as governor of Al Qalyoubiya and Faiyum and Suez Canal Zone.